Developer & Publisher // Zoink Games, Electronic Arts

 A Near Perfect Presentation

 The graphics of Lost in Random are genuinely stunning and filled to the brim with detail.
 Houses made in the shapes of teapots, beds crafted like matchboxes, and patched burlaps sacks are scattered throughout the world.
 These details are accompanied by walls made from dice or plates of metals and ever-growing fog.
 As a result, it was a visual treat to behold as I talked the uniquely named characters like Uno-Jinx.
-This was coupled to a silky smooth performance during my playthrough on the Xbox Series X.
+This was coupled to a silky smooth performance during my playthrough.

 There is a strange bit of artifacting though.
 When exiting the game to the main menu, it shows the game assets being removed one frame at a time.
 It doesn’t ruin anything for the game but it is worth mentioning since the transition should be smoother.
 Overall, though the game runs beautifully, and looks hauntingly stylistic.